top of page

 Overwhelmed young girl wearing glasses, resting her head on her hands, surrounded by sticky notes labeled 'Friends,' 'Chores,' and 'Homework,' representing time management struggles.

 The impact of dyscalculia goes far beyond the classroom.
-Mathematics is everywhere—from following a recipe to managing money.
+Mathematics is used everywhere in daily life, from following a recipe to managing money.

 Children with dyscalculia may have a harder time: